ufal/nametag/README.md

 git clone https://github.com/ufal/nametag -b nametag2
 ```

-The main NameTag 2 tagger is called `nametag2.py`.
-Running `nametag2.py` for NER prediction is described in Section 5.
-Training your own custom NER model is described later.

 ### Get TensorFlow 1.12

 You will need Python virtual environment with TensorFlow 1.12 either on CPU or GPU.